filterpaper/filterpaper.github.io/qmk/userspace.md

 ```
 qmk flash ~/qmk_firmware/users/newbie/planck.json
 ```
 The added advantage of using wrapper is ability to share layouts with different keyboards.
-The first 3x12 row of this Planck layout can be reused on a split Corne keyboard.

 # Summary
 Maintaining personal build environment this way will keep code files tidy in one location instead of scattering them all over the QMK source tree.